oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     ```
     </details>

-3. Ensure `compatible` setting in target CDB is same or higher than the source database.
+3. Ensure the `compatible` setting in the target CDB is same or higher than the source database.

     ```
     <copy>